Executive Summary

 - Trusted relationships with TSMC, Samsung, Intel spanning decades

-- Collaborative development with leading fabs
+- Collaborative development partnerships with leading fabs

-Efficient Scale
+Efficient Scale / Oligopoly

-- $15B+ R&D investment over 10 years
+- $15B+ R&D investment over 10 years required to compete

-- Barriers too high for new entrants
+- Barriers too high for any new entrant

 Moat Durability Assessment